ElectronSutra/venture/pages/1-the-realm/1-5-history/1-5-1-the-shogunate-period.md

 daimyo technically answered back to the shogun, who held supreme authority.

 In reality, the position of shogun weakened drastically with each year that passed after the death of the first shogun.
-During the second century, the position of shogun was stripped of most effective authority, and essentially rendered a gold stamp on the authority of the individual daimyos.
-At times, and for almost the entirety of the fourth century, the position of Shogun was empty, and a Regent (the most powerful daimyo, naturally) ruled in her place.
+During the IInd century, the position of shogun was stripped of most effective authority, and essentially rendered a gold stamp on the authority of the individual daimyos.
+At times, and for almost the entirety of the IVth century, the position of Shogun was empty, and a Regent (the most powerful daimyo, naturally) ruled in her place.

 Although the position of the shogun was quickly reduced in authority, the shogun